PROETHICS TRAINING SERVICES

 The adoption and implementation of the South African Companies Act of 2008 introduces a higher level of accountability for company directors and echoes international standard-setting guidelines.
 The Act places onerous duties on directors (and prescribed officers) and requires them to illustrate that they acted with care, skill, diligence and in good faith while managing the affairs of the organisation in a responsible way.
 If, for example, a bribe is paid by a senior company officer, directors may jointly and severally be held criminally liable.
 Personal legal liability may also be incurred.

-The 2009 King III Corporate Governance Report and Code places the onus on leadership to build an ethical culture with a trusted reputation in order to prevent, reduce or eliminate misconduct (unethical or unlawful conduct).
-Chapter 1 of the King III Report states that:
+The 2016 King IV Corporate Governance Report and Code places the onus on leadership to build an ethical culture with a trusted reputation in order to prevent, reduce or eliminate misconduct (unethical or unlawful conduct).
+Chapter 1 of the King IV Report states that:

 Ethics training is seen as central to an ethics management (or integrity management) process.
 Although King III does NOT constitute legislation, it sets the standard of best practice in South Africa.
 Corporate governance practices, ethics codes and guidelines lift the bar of what are regarded as appropriate standards of conduct.
 Consequently, any failure to meet a recognised standard of governance, albeit not legislated, may also render a board or individual director liable at law.

-In the light of King III, the new Companies Act, international best practice anti-corruption guidelines and due diligence requirements set by international business partners, ProEthics’ services are designed to meet these legislative demands and best practice standards, thereby expanding their cross-border business opportunities, competitiveness and long-term sustainability.
+In the light of the King Reports, the new Companies Act, international best practice anti-corruption guidelines and due diligence requirements set by international business partners, ProEthics’ services are designed to meet these legislative demands and best practice standards, thereby expanding their cross-border business opportunities, competitiveness and long-term sustainability.